 Read on to find out the hard facts about these mysterious creatures from the jellyfish expert Dr Lisa Ann-Gershwin.

-Depending on the species, the length of the body can vary from 1 – 2cm for the smallest Carukia barnesi species to 15cm; although Irukandji this big are rare.
-The tentacles of the Carukia barnesi at thin and can reach up to 1m long.
-Tiny and translucent, the Irukandji is difficult to spot while swimming, diving, or snorkelling, hence why it can be referred to as an invisible danger.
+Depending on the jellyfish species, the length of the body can vary from 1 – 2cm for the smallest Carukia barnesi species to 15cm; although Irukandji this big are rare.
+The tentacles of the Carukia barnesi jellyfish at thin and can reach up to 1m long.
+Tiny and translucent, the Irukandji is difficult to spot while swimming, diving, or snorkelling, hence why this jellyfish can be referred to as an invisible danger.

 Where are they found in Australia?

-Irukandji are usually found in tropical waters, from Bundaberg in Queensland, up around the northern coastline of Australia, to Geraldton in Western Australia.
+Irukandji jellyfish are usually found in tropical waters, from Bundaberg to Cairns and Port Douglas in Queensland, up around the northern coastline of Australia, to Geraldton in Western Australia.
 They have been found as far south on the eastern coastline as Hervey Bay, but this is not common.
-They can be found both in coastal and reef waters.
+These jellyfish can be found both in coastal and reef waters.

-Irukandji are commonly referred to as marine stingers, or stingers.
+Irukandji jellyfish are commonly referred to as marine stingers, or stingers.
 Experts, however, don’t encourage the commonly-used term of ‘stinger season’ when referring to the months of November to May, as it implies jellyfish stings do not occur at other times of the year.
-The preference is to refer to this period as the ‘high season’ or ‘peak season’.
+The preference is to refer to this period as the ‘high season’ or ‘peak season’ when the water temperatures are more ideal and the winds are calmer.

-Out of the millions of people who visit the waters of the Great Barrier Reef, a particularly bad year will yield around 50 - 100 Irukandji stings that require medical treatment.
-When you consider the size of the coastline, this is not a large number.
-And while they have the potential to be life-threatening, the chance of a sting is very, very low according to expert Dr Lisa-Ann Gershwin.
+Out of the many millions of people who visit the waters of the Great Barrier Reef every year, a particularly bad year may yield around 50 - 100 Irukandji stings that require medical treatment.
+When you consider the size of the Australian coastline and the length of the Great Barrier Reef, this is not a large number.
+And while they may just have the potential to be life-threatening to a minor few, the chance of a sting is very, very low according to expert Dr Lisa-Ann Gershwin.

 As with any beach in Australia, swim between the red and yellow flags and be sure to pay attention to any warning signs displayed.
-Wear a full piece lycra suit when exploring the reef.
-Protective clothing has been instrumental in reducing the number of potential stings per annum to very low numbers - during stinger season the reef boat operators are able to provide lycra suits for you.
+Wear a full piece lycra suit when exploring the Great Barrier Reef.
+Protective clothing has been instrumental in reducing the number of potential stings per annum to very low numbers - during the so called "stinger season" the snorkelling and diving tour boat operators are able to provide lycra suits for you to not only calm your mind but to also protect you from sun burn.

-Is there any way to tell Irukandji are in the water?
+Is there any way to tell Irukandji Jellyfish are in the water?

 Yes, there are.
-The tell-tale signs include sea lice felt in the water and clusters of salps, which look like crushed glass or ice at the high tide line.
+The tell-tale signs of the remote possibility of jellyfish in the waters include sea lice felt in the water and clusters of salps, which look like crushed glass or ice at the high tide line on the sand.
 Irukandji feed on this, so it’s a strong indicator they aren’t far away.
 Another clue is a sustained north-easterly wind.
+But just remember that right behind a jellyfish is a sea turtle as this is their lunch. so the more sea turtles we protect the less the jellyfish.

 What is Irukandji syndrome?